mullvad/coding-guidelines/README.md

 Prefer to let the history represent how the project evolves rather than exactly how the developer experimented to get there.

-So for a given feature branch, each line of code should usually only have to be changed in one commit.
+So for a given feature branch, there should generally not be "fix" commits fixing things from earlier commits in that same branch.
 The developer might experiments back and fourth with different values or correct spelling errors etc. But the end result of the work should be the addition of the correct values and the correctly spelled versions of what was added.
 When looking back in history, the intermediate "backups" of the code the developer did does not add much value.

-Basically instead of this history:
+Example, instead of this history:
 ```
 | * ae83f10 (HEAD -> add-feature) Fix malformed linker argument
 | * 8888af9 Lower TCP timeout to 30 seconds